uxmauro/uxmauro.github.io/README.md

-#My Playground Site
+# My Playground Site

-## A site for my side projects and experiments
+## A site to show some of my side projects and experiments